 “Hey big Mac.
 Tyger and I are going to work on a case,”

-Whiling away the rest of the day, the sun sets in the
+Whiling away the rest of the day, sun setting in the

-distant frame of background levee fronting the riverbend curving
+distant frame of background levee fronting riverbend curving

 towards the Huey P. Long Bridge.
 Dogs, persons jogging and being